 The most fundamental change for European patent litigation is the cross-border effect of UPC decisions.
 It is now possible to obtain one (interlocutory or permanent) injunction valid in all participating European countries.
 Likewise, once a UPC division establishes the invalidity of a patent, it will be invalidated in all participating European countries.
 This applies to both the UP and the traditional EP (and the SPC based on it)

 2. No discovery but plenty of other ways to gather and secure evidence

 The UPC’s rules of procedure do not provide for disclosure, as is customary in common law systems.
 However, there will be other – sometimes far-reaching – means of obtaining and preserving evidence.
 For instance, a UPC division will have the power to order an ex parte seizure of evidence at the potential defendant’s premises.
 The court may also order a party to produce specific evidence in its possession.

 3. Possibility to obtain a preliminary injunction

-UPC divisions will be able to grant a preliminary injunction against an alleged infringer, intended to prevent an imminent infringement or to prohibit, on a provisional basis, the continuation of an alleged infringement in proceedings on the merits.
+UPC divisions can grant a preliminary injunctions against alleged infringers, intended to prevent an imminent infringement or to prohibit, on a provisional basis, the continuation of an alleged infringement in proceedings on the merits.
 In the latter case, the court may request a guarantee intended to compensate the patentee if infringement is subsequently found in the main proceedings.
-In preliminary injunction proceedings, the court will have greater discretion to weigh the parties’ interests than in proceedings on the merits.
+In preliminary injunction proceedings, the court has greater discretion to weigh the parties’ interests than in proceedings on the merits.

 4. Expert testimony